 Soviet control of the region proved calming, as the region was free of conflict during the height of its reign.
 However, the seeds of conflict remained, and with the hints of degrading Soviet power in the late 1980’s, the issue came to the forefront once more for the largely Armenian population of the region.
 This was led by a regional party, with whom Gorbachev negotiated over the unification of the region with Armenia, eventually rejecting the requests despite the regional support requesting transfer.
 Eventually following this failure, led to an independence referendum in December of 1991 with 99.9% of voters supporting independence amidst a boycott by the local Azerbaijani population (Ministry of Foreign Affairs).

 Upon the demise of the Soviet state, the corresponding lack of Soviet power proved the spark that lit the matchbox the region had become in the past few years, with regional conflicts exploding into a full-scale war between the two neighboring states.
-What followed was a bloody and terrible conflict that further bred resentment and fear in the regions, especially for the native ethnically Armenian population.
+What followed was a bloody and terrible conflict that further bred resentment and fear in the regions, especially for the native ethnically-Armenian population.
 This also resulted in a heavy influx of Armenians, as they fled Baku and other enclaves in Azerbaijan that had previously been relatively safe for them under Soviet rule.
 Eventually after Armenian forces conquered the region, talks concluded with Russian support, bringing a cease-fire, but no true resolution to the issue been under discussion.
 In May 1994, the Bishkek Protocol was agreed upon by the two parties, with the goal of a future peace agreement to be hammered out (Bishkek Protocol).
 However, this effectively became a frozen issue, as no further agreement was reached.
 This left Nagorno-Karabakh hanging in limbo, with the Republic of Artsakh unrecognized, a situation that largely continued until conflict erupted once more in 2020.
 The region remained surrounded by recognized Azerbaijan on all sides, leaving it in limbo as an isolated island with potentially hostile forces around it.

 The Republic of Artsakh is currently recognized by no UN nations.
 Its international status is in a relative grey area, though it has been recognized by a number of other states in similar situations.
 Armenia has not officially recognized it, but officials up to President Serzh Sargsyan consider it “an integral part” of Armenia (Vestnik Kavkaza).
 On the other hand, Azerbaijanis see the territory as one stolen from them amidst a repopulation of their peoples from various ancestral homes.
 This lack of recognition and contested status means the people who live within are in an unstable environment, never sure that they can fully invest in a stable future.
 Further exacerbating are relatively frequent skirmishes along the border, as the two nations continued to jostle for position.
 The recent fighting of 2020 broke this “cold war” as the battle flared.